parispm88/parispm88.github.io/_projects/2022-04-19-Pixel-Trip.md

 ___
 # BACKGROUND

 Free Dominion Studios (FDS), LLC. was a business venture that my brother Shawn and I started together in 2014.
-We had always wanted to create unique experiences for players.
-Over the next four years though we learned just how difficult it was to deliver on that idea.
+We had always wanted to create unique experiences for players and so we started to do just that.

 ## WHO WAS INVOLVED